RPCSX/rpcsx/.github/readme.md

 ## Creating a log

-You can use this flag if you get a sigfault for debugging
+You can use this flag if you get a segfault for debugging

 `--trace`